mad-lab-fau/gaitmap-bench/.run_configs/fau_woody/README.md

 ## Notes

-You might need to increase the wall time in `executor.sh` for long-running entries.
+- You might need to increase the wall time in `executor.sh` for long-running entries.
+- You might want to increase the number of tasks (`ntasks`) in `executor.sh` for entries that use multiple processes.